vinkla/hashids/README.md

 $hash = $hashids->encode(5, 5, 5, 5);
 ```

-`$hash` will be:
+You don't see any repeating patterns that might show there's 4 identical numbers in the hash:

 	GkIpCxSL

-You don't see any repeating patterns that might show there's 4 identical numbers in the hash.

-#### Incrementing numbers:

 Same with incremented numbers: